robweber/ha-betabrite-sign/README.md

     type: mqtt
     # the topic to watch
     topic: homeassistant/media/living_room/status
-    # set this to True to render payload as json
-    parse_json: true
     # the template to render when updated
     text: >-
       {% if value.state == 'playing' %}